makandra/katapult/README.md

 well as RSpec and Cucumber and prepare `lib/katapult/application_model.rb` where you will draft your application.

+### Manual installation
+You may also integrate the gem into an existing Rails application.
+Just add it to the Gemfile and run the generators stated above.

 ## Usage

-After installation, you'll find a file `lib/katapult/application_model.rb` where you will define the properties of your application.
-Inside this file, you'll use `katapult`'s simple DSL (domain specific language) to express yourself.
+After installation, you find a file `lib/katapult/application_model.rb` where you will define the properties of your application.
+Inside this file, use `katapult`'s simple DSL (domain specific language) to express yourself.

-The DSL consists of elements: Model, Attribute, WUI (which stands for *Web User Interface*), Action, and more.
+The DSL consists of elements, e.g. Model or WUI (which stands for *Web User Interface*).
 Each `katapult` element has the same syntax, taking a name, options, and a block:

     element_type 'name', options: 'example' do |element|
       element.some_method